 Rather than following the instructions to the letter, you’ll find it much easier to install the cross tube if both side plates are hanging loosely from just a couple of bolts at the top.

 All hardware (except for the flat washers, oddly enough) is Grade 8.
 Mostly 1/2-inch, but also some 7/16-inch to match smaller factory holes.
 Large, thick “washers” are used in a few places to better distribute the clamping force.

-This includes at the two brackets per side that clamp the bottom frame flange HUH?.
+This includes at the two brackets per side that clamp to the bottom frame flange.
 We thought that there were more than enough fasteners holding the side plates, but apparently not quite enough to satisfy Torklift’s engineers.
 At this point, the two vertical bolts creating the clamping force are not yet installed.